Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

 snap list for example, shows which channel is installed and is being followed.

-All snaps must have a default track, called latest, and when no track is specified, a snap will implicitly install from the latest track.
-The the track can also be specified explicitly:
+All snaps have a default track.
+Without the snap developer specifying otherwise, the default track is called latest.
+Similarly, when no track is specified, a snap will implicitly install from the latest track.
+The track can also be specified explicitly:

 $ snap install vlc --channel=latest/edge